Tinkerforge/generators/perl/readme.txt

 (Tinkerforge.tar.gz), the source of the CPAN package (source/) and all available Perl examples (examples/).

-A CPAN package will be soon available.
-Then it will be possible to install the binding from CPAN.
+The package will be available on CPAN soon.
+Then it will be possible to install the bindings from CPAN.

+A preliminary CPAN package (Tinkerforge.tar.gz) is included.
+You can unpack it and execute the following commands to install the Perl bindings:

+ perl Makefile.PL
+ make
+ make test
+ make install

-You can also use the source directly, just create a folder for your project and copy the Tinkerforge/ folder from source/ and the example you want to try in there (e.g. the Stepper configuration example from, "examples/brick/stepper/example_configuration.pl")
+If you can't or don't want to use the CPAN package, you can also use the source just create a folder for your project and copy the Tinkerforge/ folder from source/ and the example you want to try in there (e.g. the Stepper configuration example from, "examples/brick/stepper/example_configuration.pl")